ceeoinnovations/musicalInstruments/README.md

-# SPIKE Prime Musical Instruments (also using MIDI)
+# SPIKE Prime Musical Instruments
 ### Summer 2022

 There are three main ways that we explored making music with the SPIKE Prime.